 Students who study hard usually do well in Biology 101.

-Pronoun: A word that takes the position of a noun and functions as nouns do.
+A pronoun is a word that takes the position of a noun and functions as nouns do.
 A word is probably a pronoun if:

 He attended a luncheon in his honor on Wednesday.